RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

       - Judges / Jurors (in trial in which they were acting) – s 16
     - Compellability – Close Relatives
       - In criminal proceedings a close relative of A may object to being compelled to give evidence for P (s 18 EA).
-        - See s 18(2) for classification of ‘close relative’
+        - See s 18(2) for classification of 'close relative'
       - If there is an objection, the W must not give evidence if the Court finds that:
         - a) There is a likelihood of harm to either W or the relationship; and
         - b) The nature / extent of the harm outweighs the desirability of having the evidence (s 18(6) refers).